A New Blood Test Can Sort Of Predict When You’ll Die

 “In conclusion,” the paper, available via Nature, claimed, “we identified a set of 14 metabolic biomarkers that independently associate with all-cause mortality.
 A score based on these 14 biomarkers and sex leads to improved risk prediction as compared to a score based on conventional risk factors. ”

-Researchers added that test could be particularly useful for elderly patients, such as when deciding whether or not a risky surgery is worth it.
+Researchers added that the test could be particularly useful for elderly patients, such as when deciding whether or not a risky surgery is worth it.
 They also wrote that it is promising for further scientific discoveries.

-“The currently used metabolomics platform can be incorporated in ongoing clinical studies to explore its value, opening up new avenues for research to establish the utility of metabolic biomarkers in clinical settings,” the team finished.
+“The currently used metabolomics platform can be incorporated in ongoing clinical studies to explore its value, opening up new avenues for research to establish the utility of metabolic biomarkers in clinical settings,” the team concluded.